 The vital funds in the Build Back Better Act would ensure Black and Brown communities disproportionately impacted by gun violence have access to evidence-based resources that are proven to break cycles of violence.

-Please, call Congress to support the Build Back Better Act!
+Please, call the U.S. Senate and tell them to support the Build Back Better Act!

 For too long, gun violence has wreaked havoc on underserved, Black and Brown communities: